Travel For Two

 2. Bike the Twin Cities’ Scenic Neighborhoods

 The Twin Cities is among the nation’s most bike-friendly metropolitan areas — Minneapolis alone has nearly 100 miles of off-street bike paths meandering through some of the city’s most picturesque areas: parkways, the chain of lakes and the Mississippi River.
 The local bike-share program, Nice Ride, has more than 200 stations scattered around the Twin Cities, making it easy to explore.
-You can also rent bikes — or bring your own — to go farther afield and pedal one of the area’s rails-to-trails corridors, like the Cedar Lake Regional Trail, which connects Minneapolis and St. Louis Park, or the Bruce Vento Regional Trail, which runs from St. Paul north to Maplewood, Gem Lake and Vadnais Heights.
+You can also rent bikes — or bring your own — to go farther afield and pedal one of the area’s rails-to-trails corridors, like the Cedar Lake Regional Trail, which connects Minneapolis and St. Louis Park, or the Bruce Vento Regional Trail, which runs from Saint Paul north to Maplewood, Gem Lake and Vadnais Heights.

 3. Celebrate Your Love by the Lakes

 In the Land of 10,000 Lakes, you’re also never far from water.
 Outdoor swimming in the autumn takes a certain bold spirit as the temperatures start to drop, but the boating season goes till long after the leaves have fallen.
-Many local and regional parks rent canoes and kayaks — some also have paddleboats and sailboats — including multiple lakes in Minneapolis-St. Paul, Lebanon Hills Regional Park in Eagan and Hyland Lake Park Reserve in Bloomington.
+Many local and regional parks rent canoes and kayaks — some also have paddleboats and sailboats — including multiple lakes in Minneapolis-Saint Paul, Lebanon Hills Regional Park in Eagan and Hyland Lake Park Reserve in Bloomington.
 If you’re a beginner, know that canoeing is particularly easy to pick up and that a picnic basket fits nicely in the middle of the boat, perfect for a date on the lake.

 4. Hit the Road with a Dreamy Daytrip